Farshad-94/classbased-to-hooks/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Personal practice with Hooks based React; changing a class based React app to a Hooks based React.

 ## Available Scripts